Book 2 - Part 4: Binding Evil - Chapter One

 “Oh, I’m sorry.
 You said tips.
 My mistake.
 No, I don’t see any tips in here at all.”

 As Ronald walked the young man to the door, he said, “Have a wonderful holiday, and good day to you.”

-As the young man got back in his truck to head for his next delivery, with only six more to follow, he spoke out loud while backing the truck onto the street.
+As the young man got back in his truck to head for his next delivery, with only six more to follow, he spoke quietly while backing the truck onto the street.

-“Hell, why not.
+“Hell, that was easy enough.
 He ain’t gonna call the company, and I’m not about to come clean on the fifty.
 That guy in there sure seemed like a strange enough bird, but I’m not gonna complain.
 That guy’s old lady, man, what a stacked chick she is.
 Lucky dude.”

 In the next minute, he was down the street and around the corner and out of sight.

 Inside the house, Ronald brought out his own cutting tool, along with a hammer to peel back the nailed boards.

 Once fully opened, he pulled away all the packing material before he spied what he was after.
 All the essentials they would need to complete their mission as Alexandria saw it.
 It was a contract hit as Ronald saw it.
 Payday.